Birphon/mhwilds-art-book/README.md

 # Rescaled Digital Art Wallpapers

-This repository contains rescaled versions of digital artwork images originally created by [Original Creator/Source].
+This repository contains rescaled versions of digital artwork images originally created by Capcom.
 These images have been resized to different dimensions to serve as wallpapers.
 By downloading and using these images, you agree to abide by the terms of the license below.

 ## License